Fries Scheepvaart Museum

 The Fries Scheepvaart Museum (Frisian Ship Transport Museum) is a maritime museum in the Kleinzand area of Sneek, Netherlands.
 Located in the province of Friesland, it contains a library, film viewing room, and focuses on local seafaring life.
 It is housed in canal buildings dated to 1844 and offers collections of old sailing ships models, naval paintings, and silver pieces.
-The museum was founded in 1938.
+The museum was founded in 1938 by Johannes (1888-1958) and Herre (1920-1998)Halbertsma.